-Yemen's Houthis attack Saudi Arabia's Abha airport with drones: Masirah TV
+Yemen's Houthis attack Saudi airport, air base with drones: Al Masirah TV

-CAIRO (Reuters) - Yemen’s Iran-aligned Houthis attacked Saudi Arabia’s Abha airport with drones on Sunday, the group’s military spokesman told Al Masirah TV.
+CAIRO (Reuters) - Yemen’s Iran-aligned Houthis launched drone attacks on Sunday on Saudi Arabia’s Abha airport and the air base of Khamis Mushait, the group’s military spokesman told Al Masirah TV.

-The spokesman said the drones attacked the control tower in the airport.
+The spokesman said the drones attacked the control towers at the two sites, both located in the southwest of the kingdom.
+There was no confirmation from Saudi authorities.

 The Houthis, who control the Yemeni capital, Sanaa, have stepped up their attacks against targets in Saudi Arabia in the past few months.